ospalh/anki-addons/pages/Download audio.md

 After the start, the language code can be
 [changed in the deck options](Setting%20deck%20options.html), under the general tab.
-This can be done for separately for each options group.
+This can be done separately for each options group.
 Like this, it is possible to use different download languages with different decks.
 See also the
 [Anki manual](http://ankisrs.net/docs/dev/manual.html#deckoptions).